 Our first visit to Cooperstown, we drove from Chicago to Cleveland to Cooperstown.
 On the way back we stopped in Pittsburgh.
 This time we will fly.
 The closest airport to Cooperstown NY is Albany International airport which is an hour and a half from Cooperstown by car.
 Greater Binghamton airport is also an hour and a half, the Syracuse airport is an hour and forty five minutes from Cooperstown.

 There are rental cars at Albany airport.
-My plan is to rent a car in Albany and drop it off in Cooperstown.
-I will drive home to Chicago with the family.
+I rented a car in Albany and dropped it off in Cooperstown.

 *This post originally appeared in June 2015 and was updated in May 2019.